intel/trustauthority-samples/deployment/README.md

    `SKIP_TLS_VERIFICATION` if set to **true** will skip the TLS server certificate verification.
 For this demo, set it to **true** since we are using self-signed TLS certificates for KBS.

+   The `PLATFORM` argument specifies the platform on which the demo app is run, e.g., `azure` for Azure confidential VMs.

    `TRUSTAUTHORITY_API_KEY` is the same as used in **kbs.env**.

    ```